 Is the option to change the WiFi network profile from public to private missing on your computer?
-If it is, then you will not be able to change the type of the WiFi network on your computer in traditional way.
+If it is, then you will not be able to change the type of WiFi network on your computer in a traditional way.
 Simply, follow these easy steps to change the type of your network using Windows Powershell.

 If you are using any third-party antivirus which manages the firewall, it is possible that it may restrict the change of the network for you.
 Disable the firewall temporarily and try to change the network profile.

 Change public network to private network using PowerShell-